tueimage/essential-skills/numpy-scipy-matplotlib.md

 print(v1.dot(v2))  # prints 32
 ```

 The inner product also can be applied to two matrices, as you are probably used to from your linear algebra courses.
-In that case you need to multiply N x M arrays with M x N arrays to obtain a N x N array, for example:
+In that case you need to multiply N ×M arrays with M×N arrays to obtain a N×N array, for example:

 ```python
 a1 = np.array([[1, 2, 3], [4, 5, 6]])